litestar-org/litestar/docs/usage/16-templating/0-template-engines.md

 ## Modifying the Template Engine Instance

-`TemplateConfig` accepts the `engine_callback` keyword arg which provides a way to modify the instantiated template engine instance.
+[`TemplateConfig`][starlite.config.template.TemplateConfig] accepts the `engine_callback` keyword arg which provides a way to modify the instantiated template engine instance.
 For example:

 ```python
 from starlite import TemplateConfig